-The general distribution pattern of the Karoo Dwarf Tortoise as per the map of all known records plotted (Figures 8 & 9) shows that the Loxton WEF 3 site falls well within the distribution of this species.
-The 20 nearest Karoo Dwarf Tortoise observation records to the Loxton WEF 3 site are almost all historical records from several decades ago (i.e., 1969 and 1975) or undated (these are also old).
-One record (1975) plots within the Loxton WEF 3 study area (Figure 9).
+The general distribution pattern of the Karoo Dwarf Tortoise as per the map of all known records plotted (Figures 8 & 9) shows that the Loxton WEF 2 site falls well within the distribution of this species.
+The 20 nearest Karoo Dwarf Tortoise observation records to the Loxton WEF 2 site are almost all historical records from several decades ago (i.e., 1969 and 1975) or undated (these are also old).
 The only recent records are three 2021//22 records between Loxton/Beaufort West, and two 2016 records from about 14 km NNW of Loxton.
-The general impression gained from these distribution records is thus that the species does indeed occur within the Loxton WEF 3 site, as per the projections of the STR.
+The general impression gained from these distribution records is thus that the species does indeed occur within the Loxton WEF 2 site, as per the projections of the STR.